-“Carbohydrates should primarily consist of non-starchy veggies like leafy greens, cucumbers, broccoli, cauliflower, etc., as these consist mostly of fiber along with important vitamins and minerals,” says Lianne Metcalf, a registered dietitian with the Hawaii Pacific Health 360º Weight Management Center at Pali Momi Medical Center.
+“Carbohydrates should primarily consist of non-starchy veggies like leafy greens, cucumbers, broccoli, cauliflower, etc., as these consist mostly of fiber along with important vitamins and minerals,” says Lianne Stephanos, a registered dietitian with the Hawaii Pacific Health 360º Weight Management Center at Pali Momi Medical Center.

 Depending on how low your carbohydrate recommendation is, there may still be room for some complex carbohydrates like berries, high-fiber whole-grain wraps and breads, starchy vegetables and dairy, such as plain Greek yogurt.

-“Complex carbohydrates are always the recommended choice, as these are minimally processed, higher in fiber and maintain their nutritional integrity, which in turn has less of an impact on our blood sugar and insulin response,” Metcalf explains.
+“Complex carbohydrates are always the recommended choice, as these are minimally processed, higher in fiber and maintain their nutritional integrity, which in turn has less of an impact on our blood sugar and insulin response,” Stephanos explains.